A Concise History of the Featherweight Case

 Europe and UK White Featherweight Cases

-The cases sold with the White Featherweights in the EU are quite possible the cutest cases Singer made with a pretty blue color exterior and a violet "Houndstooth" interior.
+The cases sold with the White Featherweights in Europe and Australia are quite possible the cutest cases Singer made, with a violet "Houndstooth" interior and a variety of exteriors.

 Featherweight Case Peculiarities